tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

     list-corrupt-shares: a list of "share locators", one for each share that was found to be corrupt.
 Each share locator is a list of (serverid, storage_index, sharenum).
-    needs-rebalancing: (bool) True if there are multiple shares on a single storage server, indicating a reduction in reliability that could be resolved by moving shares to new servers.
+    needs-rebalancing: (bool) This field is intended to be True iff reliability could be improved for this file by rebalancing, i.e. by moving some shares to other servers.
+It may be incorrect in some cases for Tahoe-LAFS up to and including v1.10, and its precise definition is expected to change.
     servers-responding: list of base32-encoded storage server identifiers, one for each server which responded to the share query.